An engaging exploration of the intersection between family lives and work-related mobility

 Families, Mobility, and Work was born out of a symposium of the same name held at the University of Prince Edward Island in May 2018, where editors Barbara Neis, Christina Murray, and Nora Spinks sought to fill a recognized gap in the research involving the intersections of family and work.
 The resulting collection highlights new research and insights on family life, employment, and mobility in the Canadian context.

-Families, Mobility, and Work aims to be engaging and accessible to researchers and casual readers, as a physical volume, eBook, and as a free open access PDF.
-Published by Memorial University Press, and in partnership with The Vanier Institute of the Family, Families, Mobility, and Work is now available.
+Families, Mobility, and Work is published by Memorial University Press in partnership with The Vanier Institute of the Family, and aims to be engaging and accessible to researchers and casual readers, as a physical volume, eBook, and as a free open access PDF.